ralna/GALAHAD/doc/C/rst-dir/sbls_functions.rst

 		  Possible values are:

+		  * **0**
-		  * 0. The required solution was obtained.
+                    The required solution was obtained.

-		  * -1.
+		  * **-1**
                     An allocation error occurred.
-A message indicating the offending array is written on unit control.error, and the returned allocation status and a string containing the name of the offending array are held in inform.alloc_status and inform.bad_alloc respectively.
+A message indicating the offending array is written on unit control.error, and the returned allocation status
+                    and a string containing the name of the offending array are held in inform.alloc_status and
+                    inform.bad_alloc respectively.

-		  * -2.
+		  * **-2**
                     A deallocation error occurred.
-A message indicating the offending array is written on unit control.error and the returned allocation status and a string containing the name of the offending array are held in inform.alloc_status and inform.bad_alloc respectively.
+A message indicating the offending array is written on unit control.error and the returned allocation status and a string containing the name of the offending array are held in inform.alloc_status and inform.bad_alloc
+                    respectively.

-		  * -11.
+		  * **-11**
                     An error was reported by SLS_solve.
 The return status from SLS solve is given in inform.sls_inform.status.
-See the documentation for the GALAHAD package SLS for further details.
+See the documentation for
+                    the GALAHAD package SLS for further details.

-		  * -14.
+		  * **-14**
                     An error was reported by ULS_solve.
-The return status from ULS_solve is given in inform.uls_solve_status.
-See the documentation for the GALAHAD package ULS for further details.
+The return status from ULS_solve is given in
+                    inform.uls_solve_status.
+See the documentation for
+                    the GALAHAD package ULS for further details.

 	*
 		- n

-		- is a scalar variable of type int, that holds the number of entries in the vector :math:`a`.
+		- is a scalar variable of type int, that holds the number of entries in the vector $a$.

 	*
 		- m

-		- is a scalar variable of type int, that holds the number of entries in the vector :math:`b`.
+		- is a scalar variable of type int, that holds the number of entries in the vector $b$.

 	*
 		- sol

-		- is a one-dimensional array of size n + m and type double. on entry, its first n entries must hold the vector :math:`a`, and the following entries must hold the vector :math:`b`.
-On a successful exit, its first n entries contain the solution components :math:`x`, and the following entries contain the components :math:`y`.
+		- is a one-dimensional array of size n + m and type double. on entry, its first n entries must hold the vector $a$, and the following entries must hold the vector $b$.
+On a successful exit, its first n entries contain the solution components $x$, and the following entries contain the components $y$.

 .. index:: pair: function; sbls_information
 .. _doxid-galahad__sbls_8h_1a9f93f5c87ae0088ceb72c4f7e73c9418: